Living Wisely with the Church Fathers

 The first centuries of Christianity are like a far country.
 But despite their foreignness, they hold a treasury of wisdom for living.
 Early Christians struggled and flourished in a culture that was in love with empire and military power, infatuated with sex and entertainment, tolerant of all gods but hostile to the One.
 And from this crucible of discipleship they extracted lessons of virtue, faithfulness, and joy in Christ.

-Christopher Hall takes us to this distant time, where he interviews Christian leaders around the ancient Mediterranean world, inquiring how to live a good life as a Christ follower.
+Christopher Hall takes us to the ancient Mediterranean world, inquiring Christian leaders how to live a good life as a Christ follower.
 The menu of topics wends its way through wealth and poverty, war and violence, marriage and sexuality, theater and the arena, as well as the harsh realities of persecution and martyrdom.